lmadhuranga/iq/node_js/nodejs_100_questions.md

 ### 85. What is the use of the connect module in Node.js?

 The Connect module can be used to handle different types of middleware, such as error-handling middleware, cookie-parsing middleware, and session middleware.
 Error-handling middleware is used to handle errors that occur during the request/response cycle.
 Cookie parsing middleware is used to parse cookies from the request header.
 Session middleware is used to manage user sessions.

-### 86. What's the difference between 'front-end' and 'back-end' development?

-Front-end developers focus on the client side of the application, while back-end developers focus on the server side of the application.
-Both roles are important for building a successful web application and require different skill sets and expertise.

-### 87. What are LTS releases of Node.js?

-LTS stands for Long-term support.
-LTS releases of Node.js are versions that are supported for an extended period, usually for 30 months from the time of release.
-These releases are typically more stable and reliable than non-LTS releases and are recommended for production use.

-### 88. What do you understand about ESLint?

-ESLint is a popular open-source tool that is used to analyze and flag errors and potential problems in JavaScript code.

 ### 89. Define the concept of the test pyramid.
 Please explain the process of implementing them in terms of HTTP APIs.

 The test pyramid is a concept that is often used in software testing to illustrate the ideal distribution of different types of tests.
 The pyramid consists of three layers: unit tests, integration tests, and end-to-end tests.
 The idea is that the majority of tests should be at the unit level, with fewer tests at the integration and end-to-end levels.